65 Cybele

-Cybele, minor planet designation 65 Cybele, is one of the largest asteroids in the Solar System.
+65 Cybele is one of the largest asteroids in the Solar System.
 It is located in the outer asteroid belt.
 It is thought to be a remnant primordial body.
 It gives its name to the Cybele group of asteroids that orbit outward from the Sun from the 2:1 orbital resonance with Jupiter.
 The X-type asteroid has a relatively short rotation period of 6.0814 hours.
 It was discovered by Wilhelm Tempel in 1861, and named after Cybele, the earth goddess.

 Discovery and naming

 Cybele was discovered on 8 March 1861, by German astronomer Wilhelm Tempel from the Marseilles Observatory in southeastern France.
 A minor controversy arose from its naming process.
 Tempel had awarded the honour of naming the asteroid to Carl August von Steinheil in recognition of his achievements in telescope production.
 Von Steinheil elected to name it "Maximiliana" after the reigning monarch Maximilian II of Bavaria.
 At the time, asteroids were conventionally given classical names, and a number of astronomers protested this contemporary appellation.
 The name Cybele was chosen instead, referring to the Phrygian goddess of the earth.
 (The previously discovered 45 Eugenia, 54 Alexandra, and 64 Angelina had nevertheless also been given non-classical names; 64 Angelina had also been discovered by Tempel, but its name stood despite similar protests.)